Dilkusha Kothi: Balloon ascent

 It is said that in 1830, Dilkushi Kothi was the location for an early balloon ascent by "an Englishman".
-This story is less notable given that the Frenchman Claude Martin who had been a neighbour when his palace of Constantia, later La Martiniere Boys College, was started in the 1790s.
+This story is less notable given that the Frenchman Claude Martin who had been a neighbour when his palace of Constantia, later La Martinière Boys College, was started in the 1790s.
 He too had arranged a balloon ascent in Lucknow and he died before the demonstration here.
-The ascent in 1830 was watched by King Nasir-ud-Din Haider and large number of his courtiers.
+The ascent in 1830 was watched by King Nasir-ud-Din Haider and a large number of his courtiers.